auriq/essentia_docs/source/reference/manuals/category-rules.rst

 ---------------
 The type of delimiter that your data uses.
 You can choose any single delimiter for your files.

-Selecting **NA** will cause Essentia not to attempt to determine your files' format.
-This allows you to select broad categories of files that may not be related or in a single format, or files that are in complicated formats either with many delimiters or no delimiter whatsoever. **NA** is a very useful option for simply exploring your datastore and discovering what files it contains.
+Selecting **noprobe** will cause Essentia not to attempt to determine your files' format.
+This allows you to select broad categories of files that may not be related or in a single format, or files that are in complicated formats either with many delimiters or no delimiter whatsoever. **noprobe** is a very useful option for simply exploring your datastore and discovering what files it contains.

 Archive
 ---------------